 - Animation effect – Probably the most complex lenticular effect to create, animation effects are quite famous because of the quality it brings to the table.
 With animation effects, multiple frames of sequential shots are to be collected.
 These images need only vary slightly from the next so it can capture the full motion of the total action.
 Typically, the images that are used for this effect comes from sequential still shots and actual master video frames for a more detailed and crisp look.

 Storytelling is important with animation effects.
-It is supposed to clearly show a beginning and an end to the motion, which greatly works when it is used to show a mechanical action or movement.
+It shows a clear beginning and end to the motion, which works great when it is used to show a passage of movement.
 When done correctly, the end product is similar to a very short movie clip.

 - Flip effect – Probably one of the oldest effects in the lenticular printing scene, image flipping is undoubtedly a classic.
-Although one of the most commonly seen effects out there, it is also traditionally the most powerful effect to go for.
-Drastic changes are shown immediately with this effect as the contrast between two varying images is quite strong.
-This lenticular printing effect creates a fast transition from one image to the next.
+Although one of the most common card effects, it is also traditionally the most powerful effect.
+Drastic changes are shown immediately as the contrast between two varying images is quite strong.
 It allows up to three individual images to be combined and viewed at different angles.
 What it lacks in elegant transition, it makes up in speed and simplicity.

 Less is more for flip effects, and for optimal usage, only 2-3 images are mostly used for the effect.
 However, the images to be used can be up to 6 in maximum.

 Although simple in nature, it is still one of the most effectively eye-catching and versatile techniques in lenticular printing.
-The ‘classic’ style it bears is still closely embedded with today’s psyche, which makes it easier for viewers to connect to it.
+The ‘classic’ style it bears makes it easier for viewers to connect to it rather than standard business cards.

 Flip effects utilize images with large viewing angles so that the observer can see clearly the changes that are appearing and disappearing.
 It also helps avoid the ghosting of the images.
 It is mostly seen in ‘cause and effect’ or ‘before and after’ product advertisements.

-- Combination effects – With all these effects available, combining them would create even better effects.
+- Combination effects – With all these effects available, combining them can create amazing results.
 One of the most notable combinations of these effects is the 3D lenticular flips.
-Just the visual depth and distance created by the 3D effect gives the flip effect more emphasis.
-The foreground helps create an illusion of movement in the background.
+The visual depth and distance created by the 3D effect gives the flip effect more emphasis.
 Combining effects enables a stimulating interaction between the print and the viewer.

 Of course, these methods require skill and industry experience as the creation of effect combinations can be quite complicated.
-For example, there are 24 individual images to tend to when a 3-flip effect is added to a 3D effect compared to a standard flip effect with only 3 images.
+For example, there are 24 individual images to tend to when a 3-flip effect is added to a 3D effect.
+Compared to a standard flip effect with only 3 images this is a big difference.

 As 3D and flip are two of the most versatile effects, their seamless combination creates visually stunning and aesthetically pleasing designs.
 Some notable examples of this effect are 4OVER4.com’s 3D lenticular business cards and postcards.
 These business cards and postcards deliver visually balanced imagery while sending a clear message to its viewers.